Some of the areas in which we specialize in:

 What to Expect in the First Session:

 Typically, the first few sessions with a psychotherapist offers the opportunity to have a sense of what the proess of working together may be like, and to gather information to help establish initial treatment goals and recommendations.
 If we decide to work together, we will schedule additional appointments.
-Upon meeting with me, you will be provided with a written statement of my business practices for your review.
-After meeting several times, I will discuss with you my initial impressions and treatment recommendations.
-If it is determined that a referral to an additional or alternate treatment provider is indicated, I will be available to assist with the referral process, if you wish.
+Upon meeting with us, you will be provided with a written statement of our business practices for your review.
+After meeting several times, we will discuss with you our initial impressions and treatment recommendations.
+If it is determined that a referral to an additional or alternate treatment provider is indicated, we will be available to assist with the referral process, if you wish.

 How can therapy help me?